-The UCSD CSLG (Campus Software License Grant) provides low cost access to H-P (previously from Compaq and Digital) enterprise software licenses.
+The UC San Diego CSLG (Campus Software License Grant) provides low cost access to HP (previously from Compaq and Digital) enterprise software licenses.
 These licenses are for applications and user quantity uplifts, for the OpenVMS, OpenVMS Integrity, Tru64 Unix and ULTRIX operating system.

 These licenses are for university-owned computers only.
 Departments may not distribute to individuals, though licenses may be purchased for institutionally-owned machines used by faculty or staff at home, or off campus.